Best 18-inch laptops (gaming, workstation) – complete list

 Massive cooling modules stand out on the most-powerful 18-inch laptops of this generation

 Finally, the ROG Strix G18 is pretty much the same chassis and cooling as the ROG Scar 18, but with more basic aesthetics.
-This will be mostly available in mid-tier configurations with RTX 4060/4070 graphics, so will primarily cater to a more price-conscious potential buyer.
+This is mostly available in mid-tier configurations with RTX 5060/4060 and 5070/4070 graphics, so primarily caters to a more price-conscious potential buyer.

 Model Screen Hardware Graphics Weight